This post may contain affiliate links. Please see my disclosure policy for more details.

 Eucla Roadhouse: takeaway food, fuel, museum, playground

-Eucla Motor Hotel: swimming pool, restaurant, a/c & heating, internet access, laundry, fridge, TV, tea/coffee making facilities
+Eucla Motor Motel: caravan site and motel rooms with a/c, heating, internet access, laundry, fridge, TV, tea/coffee making facilities plus on-site restaurant and swimming pool.

 Mundrabilla Roadhouse to Eucla Roadhouse: 65km – 40 mins